 The maximum loan-to-value ratio on the holdings acquired by the Tactical Wealth Fixed Income Fund is 70 percent.

 This means the market value of the properties serving as loan collateral must exceed our loans by at least 30 percent.
-For example: For every loan investment of $200,000, there is collateral asset value of least $285,715, providing a buffer against loss of $85,715.
+For example: For every loan investment of $200,000, there is a collateral asset value of least $285,715, providing a buffer against loss of $85,715.

 The Fixed Income Fund has established a contingency reserve to cover additional legal expenses that secure the fund’s interests in non-performing loans, including foreclosure proceedings.